 Read on to understand the business problems that it helps resolve at your firm:

-- Lack of employee engagement: Put simply, you need your people to relate to the organisation’s values, feel empowered to function at their productive best and ensure that their concerns are addressed in a timely manner.
+- Lack of employee engagement: Put simply, you need your people to relate to the organization’s values, feel empowered to function at their productive best and ensure that their concerns are addressed in a timely manner.

 - Your employees may be a part of the 70% US working population, who lose their productivity and cost you a fortune at the business.
 Gallup estimates that it costs the U.S. $450 to $550 billion/year